Polynomial-B/shirtify-mern-frontend/README.md

 - I originally wanted to allow users to upload their own images, rather than relying on using URLs, but I was advised not to.
 I don't think this would be too complicated to implement, using AWS or another cloud storage service, however it might add more steps when considering deployment.

 ### Future Features
-- The ability to choose whether your customised shirt can be publically viewed.
+- The ability to choose whether your customised shirt can be publicly viewed.
 At the moment there is no option and if you create a shirt it will automatically be added to the 'Browse' page where anyone can see it.
+- Using React Select for the 'Browse' page filter, so that multiple colours can be chosen at the same time.